nutellayan/cwWorld/use-cases/use-case-2.md

-# USE CASE: 2 Generate Population Report for Top 10 Countries by Continent organised by their population
+# USE CASE: 2 Generate Country Population in a continent organized by Population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an employee, I require a report that organizes countries within a specific continent, arranging them from largest to smallest population**.
-The report should include the top 10 countries from each continent, so that I can analyze population distributions within continents.*
+*As an employer, I want to generate a report listing all countries in a continent sorted by population.*

 ### Scope